Jipok/Jauth/README.md

     target = ""
     # Some applications use e-mail for identification
     UserSuffix = ""
-    # List of users who will be allowed to use site.
-    # The rest will get NotInWhitelist.html
-    Whitelist = []
     # If empty, then the telegram login widget will be hidden
     WidgetBotName = ""
     WidgetBotToken = ""